nickolasrm/PointerArithmetic.jl/docs/src/pointer.md

 ```

 ## Loading and Storing
 As mentioned earlier, storing and loading are similar to C syntax.
-Just like in C, you can access unbounded
+Just like in C, you can access unbounded elements.
 ```@example pointer_load_store
 using PointerArithmetic #hide
 a = [1,2,3,4]